NBC News/WSJ poll: Sanders opens up double-digit lead nationally in Democratic race

 Trump's job rating stands at 47 percent

-Turning to the general election in November, 47 percent of all registered voters say they approve of President Trump’s job, which is up one percentage point from last month and is tied for his all-time high in the NBC News/WSJ poll.
+Turning to the general election in November, 47 percent of all registered voters say they approve of Trump's job performance, up one percentage point from last month and tied for his all-time high in the NBC News/WSJ poll.

 Fifty percent say they disapprove.